Version 3: Applicable from: 5 August 2022

 Your contact details

-We collect your contact details from you to keep in touch with you and to invite you to take part in surveys and activities that relate to CNC (e.g., for our linked data programme).
-Your contact details are shared securely with organisations that provide services to us and with other data controllers as part of our linked data programme.
-Your contact details are never shared with researchers.
-More information about how your contact details are used is available at: https://childnc.net/faqs/how-will-my-information-be-used/.
+We collect your contact details from you to keep in touch with you and to invite you to take part in surveys and activities that relate to the study.
+Contact details are shared securely with organisations that provide services to us and with other data controllers as part of our linked data programme.

-We collect your survey data (and other kinds of research data) with your permission.
+We collect your survey data (and other kinds of research data) with your permission to understand the things that are important to your generation.
 You have the option to refuse to answer any individual questions without explanation.
 You can also withdraw from the survey at any time.
 You do not need to give a reason.
-We share pseudonymised research data securely for research, statistics and archiving purposes via trusted research environments such as the UK Longitudinal Linkage Collaboration (UK LLC) and SAIL Databank.
-Pseudonymisation is a technique that replaces or removes information in a dataset that directly identifies you, such as your name and address, and is a security measure taken to reduce any risk of you being identified in our research data.
-Any analysis is done on grouped data and is not reported as individual answers.
+We share pseudonymised and de-research data securely and under licence arrangements for research purposes via the UK Data Service and other trusted research environments such as the UK Longitudinal Linkage Collaboration (UK LLC) and SAIL Databank.
+Information that would identify you is masked or removed from this data.

 Qualitative research data

-Some of you will have taken part in small-scale qualitative research in which you had an open in-depth conversation with a researcher.
+In addition to the main survey questionnaires, some of you will have taken part in an open in-depth conversation with a researcher.
+Recordings and/or transcripts of these interviews have been kept where you provided permission.
 These interviews are recorded then transcribed so that they can be made available for research.
 Any information which could allow you to be identified is removed from the transcripts made available to researchers.
-Copies of the original recordings and transcripts may be retained at CLS.
+Copies of the original recordings and transcripts will be retained at CLS.
 These are stored securely with restricted access within UCL.

 UK Longitudinal Linkage Collaboration (UK LLC)

-The UK LLC is run by the University of Bristol (Data Controller of data placed in the UK LLC database) and supported by the University of Swansea (Data Processor for the University of Bristol) UK Secure eResearch Platform (UKSeRP).
+University of Bristol is Data Controller of data placed in the UK LLC database.
+University of Swansea is Data Processor for the University of Bristol UK Secure eResearch Platform (UKSeRP).
 Digital Health and Care Wales (DHCW) is the UK LLC’s data processor for records linkage.

 Your biological samples

-With your permission, we collected blood samples from you during the Covid-19 antibody testing project.
+With your permission, we also collected a blood sample as part of the Covid-19 antibody testing project.
 Any blood which was left over after the antibody test was conducted was destroyed by the laboratory.

 We will not provide you with feedback of the results of genetic (DNA) testing.
-These data are used for research and not clinical diagnostic purposes.
-This position is considered current ‘best practice’ ethically given we cannot be certain about the clinical relevance of any individual person’s results.
+This data is used for research and not clinical diagnostic purposes.
+This position is considered current ‘best ethical practice’ given we cannot be certain about the clinical relevance of any individual person’s results.
 However, scientific developments in genetics are happening rapidly and this policy will be regularly reviewed.

-Where you, your siblings or contacts, such as your teacher, have completed paper questionnaires as part of the study, we may store original copies or digital scans of these so that we have a record of you taking part in the study and for research purposes.
-We also store original copies of consent forms and administrative paper records used by interviewers during surveys in a secure restricted access UCL database.
+Where you, your family, contacts, or other respondents such as your teachers, have completed paper questionnaires as part of the study, we may store original copies or digital scans of these so that we have a record of you taking part in the study and for research purposes.
+We also store original copies of consent forms and administrative paper records used by interviewers during surveys.
+Paper copies are stored securely.
+Digital copies are held in a secure restricted access UCL database.
+Some of these original copies were collected by other organisations that managed the cohort before us.
+We also keep a record of any requests that we have had from you

-CNC is a voluntary research study.
-You are under no statutory or contractual obligation to provide us with your personal data.
-The UK GDPR gives individuals information rights.
-Some of these rights are not absolute as they are dependent on the reason or lawful basis for processing your data.
+Study members are under no statutory or contractual obligation to provide us with personal data.
+The UK GDPR gives people rights over their data.
+Some of these rights depend on the reason for collecting personal data and do not apply in every circumstance.
 These rights, therefore, may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
 You can contact us at any time to tell us:

 When you contact us to exercise your rights, we will: